 4-H / Youth

-4-H is the youth development education program of Virginia Cooperative Extension.
-4-H is rich with learning experiences where young people partner with caring adults and volunteers in a fellowship unlike any other program available to youth today.
+The youth development education program of Virginia Cooperative Extension, 4-H is rich with learning experiences in which young people partner with caring adults and volunteers in a fellowship unlike any other program available to youth today.
 Through 4-H, young people are encouraged to participate in a variety of activities that emphasize 4-H's "learning by doing" philosophy of youth development.

 Developing Confident Leaders

 Standing for head, heart, hands, and health, 4-H uses more than a century of experience in youth development programming to build strong, confident leaders.

 Young people in the 4-H community learn leadership, citizenship, and a vast array of life skills that benefit them for the rest of their lives.
 Through school-based, after-school, and community clubs as well as camp settings, 4-H members pledge to build a better community, country, and world.

 Ready for the Future

 4-H participants are youth, ages 5 to 19, taking part in programs provided as the result of actions planned and initiated by Extension personnel in cooperation with volunteers.
 With a direct connection to research at Virginia's land-grant universities, Virginia Tech and Virginia State University, 4-H is the first experience many young people have with higher education.
 4-H is characterized as being community-centered, volunteer-led, Extension-staff supervised, research-based, home- and family-oriented, publicly and privately funded, and responsive to change.

 4-H provides a large variety of educational learning opportunities and experiences.
 Leadership, citizenship, and life skills are taught through learn-by-doing projects, local club programs, and 4-H camps, as well as at county, district, state, and national events.
 If you're interested in joining 4-H, contact your local Virginia Cooperative Extension office and ask about the 4-H program.